brainwipe/icar/books/core/Chapters as Markdown/ch3-background-1.md

 ### The Star Enforcers and the Mesh
 The Star Enforcers would like the Mesh to be empty save for repair crews.
 In most cases, the Meshrunners do not draw any attention as their thefts tend to be small and based on subsistence.
 The Star Enforcers normally leave the Mesh alone as the time and energy spent rounding up Meshrunners is better spent elsewhere.
 Furthermore, proving a Meshrunner has performed a crime is difficult and the sentences are so short for the petty crimes that they would just return to the Mesh afterwards.
 Star Civilisation believe that a Meshrunner left uncaught is more likely to return to civilised society than one that is caught and punished.

-Only when Meshrunners become a problem do the Star Enforcers get involved.
-The Star Enforcer Investigation branch have a number of Mesh teams.
-These are specially trained  and equipped bionic Star Enforcers who can move through the Mesh with great speed.
-It is rare that these teams are brought in to solve a Meshrunner problem.
-In very extreme cases, the Mesh of a building can be closed down entirely, suffocating all those within.
-This extreme measure has only been taken once or twice in living memory.
+On rare occassions when Meshrunners disrupt the normal running of a colony, the Star Enforcers deploy bionic Meshrunner officers, who arrest and remove Meshrunners with stunning speed.
+In the most extreme cases, the Mesh can be sealed, suffocating all those within.
+This has only happened twice in living memory.

 ### Using Meshrunners
-Player Characters are normally ex-Meshrunners - people who have the Skills but do not run the Mesh anymore.
-Meshrunning Skills replace the standard Skills of a person's upbringing (using Gaia, mathematics, science, social understanding) so it is not to be taken lightly.
-Meshrunners are not included in this book as a Character class as they fit into a very specific sort of campaign setting.
+Player characters are normally ex-Meshrunners - people who have the skill but do not run the Mesh anymore.
+Meshrunning Skills replace the standard skills of a person's upbringing (using Gaia, mathematics, science, social understanding) so it is not to be taken lightly.
+Meshrunners are not included in this book as a character class as they fit into a very specific sort of campaign setting.

 Meshrunners make useful contacts, although Meshrunners are wary of anyone outside of the Mesh.
 Trust must be gained first before a Meshrunner will do any work for a player Character.

 Once trust is gained, a Meshrunner is very useful - able to steal, overhear and rob people before blending back into society.
 Meshrunners do not use Gaia, so contacting them can be difficult and gaining one as a valuable contact is likely to be a haphazard affair involved in a chance encounter.

-## Scanning and Privacy
+## Privacy in a Surveillance Future
-Scanning is the name given to using sensors to detect things that might be hidden from view.
 Sensors are fitted to buildings, spacecraft, vehicles (such as FEMTS) and anywhere where you want to ensure a level of security.
+Measuring, collecting and recording information is tightly controlled as the Imperium guards the privacy of its citizens very carefully.

 There are two kinds of scanner: Tech scanners and Medical Scanners.
 A Tech Scanner analyses any piece of technology (weapons, bionic system, Automatons etc).

 A Medical Scanner scans biological life forms and is used for detecting a biological problem (diseases, illnesses, breaks, viruses etc).